 Bryan Adams, ‘So Happy it Hurts’ world tour makes unforgettable stop in Istanbul

-October 18, Friday night at Ulker Fenerbahce Stadium in Atasehir, Istanbul, Bryan Adams sounded exactly how he sounded when I listened him on tv or bootlegged cassette tape copies of his songs as a kid back in the mid 1980s.
+October 18, Friday night at Ulker Fenerbahce Stadium in Atasehir, Istanbul, Bryan Adams sounded exactly how he did when I listened him on tv or bootlegged cassette tape copies of his songs as a kid back in the mid 1980s.
 Traveling back in time to my childhood, felt good.
 Thank you Mr. Adams for an outstanding performance, true to form.

 I chose a seated option directly behind two sections of seating from the stage, in other words, halfway to the stage.
 The ticket which was purchased 6 months in advance, was worth every lira, costing me ₺2,350 ($68.50).